 Hollidaysburg was a small backwoods village in the early 1820s.
 Founded in the years after the Revolution, the settlement's growth was hampered by its location in the rugged remoteness of the Allegheny foothills.
 The Huntingdon, Cambria, and Indiana Turnpike, a narrow dirt road really, ran through the heart of town, bringing an occasional pack train of horses or a Conestoga wagon.
 Its population in 1827 was about 76.

-This all changed with the coming of the Pennsylvania Canal.
-Within ten years, Hollidaysburg had a population of 3,000 -- and growing.
-From a tiny frontier village to an inland seaport -- this all took place within a five-year period.
-And it all happened because a farmer wouldn't sell his land to the Pennsylvania Canal Commission.
+This all changed with the coming of the Pennsylvania Main Line Canal.
+Within ten years, Hollidaysburg had a population of 3,000 and growing.
+From a tiny frontier village to an inland seaport, this all took place within a five-year period.
+It all happened because a farmer wouldn't sell his land to the Pennsylvania Canal Commission.

 When the Commonwealth of Pennsylvania began letting contracts for the building of the state's canal system, work commenced on the two ends of the canal and progressed steadily toward the middle.
 No one was sure how they were going to lift canal boats over the Allegheny Ridge until the two divisions of the waterway were within just a few miles of the mountains.

 After abandoning the idea of digging a four-mile tunnel through the mountains, the Allegheny Portage Railroad was accepted as the best method for getting the boats across the mountains.
 Once this course was set, it was necessary to find good locations for two canal basins -- one on the eastern side of the ridge to take the boats out of the canal and one on the western side to refloat them.

 The western basin location was easy.
 The little town of Johnstown was at the confluence of the Stony Creek and Little Conemaugh rivers, which supposedly would ensure an adequate water supply for the basin.